-Pharmacotherapeutic group: Antineoplastic agents, monoclonal antibodies and antibody drug conjugates, ATC code: L01FX05.
+Pharmacotherapeutic group: Antineoplastic agents; other antineoplastic agents; monoclonal antibodies, ATC code: L01XC12.

 Mechanism of action

 Brentuximab vedotin is an ADC that delivers an antineoplastic agent that results in apoptotic cell death selectively in CD30-expressing tumour cells.
 Nonclinical data suggest that the biological activity of brentuximab vedotin results from a multi-step process.
 Binding of the ADC to CD30 on the cell surface initiates internalisation of the ADC-CD30 complex, which then traffics to the lysosomal compartment.
 Within the cell, a single defined active species, MMAE, is released via proteolytic cleavage.
 Binding of MMAE to tubulin disrupts the microtubule network within the cell, induces cell cycle arrest and results in apoptotic death of the CD30-expressing tumour cell.